Man killed, brother injured in mountain lion attack in Northern California foothills

 The teen was taken to the hospital for treatment.

-The California Department of Fish and Wildlife responded to the area and is working to find the mountain lion.
+The California Department of Fish and Wildlife responded to the area and located the mountain lion.
+It was euthanized near the scene and the body was collected for further examination.

+If you encounter a mountain lion, officials said to give them an escape route, don't run and stay calm, make loud noises and try to look bigger, put small children on your shoulders, and never crouch down.

+The last known deadly mountain lion attack in El Dorado County was in 1994.

 Georgetown is located about 50 miles northeast of Sacramento.